Get Outside. Explore. Have Fun.

 COVID-19 How to Stay Safe and Enjoy Kayaking

-We will be taking a number of precautions to protect the safety of our volunteers and customers in this program including:
+We will be taking a number of precautions to protect the safety of our staff and customers in this program including:

 - All customers will be required to book online and will be encouraged to print and bring their signed waiver with them.

 - All customers are asked to wear masks while on land.
-Volunteers will wear masks at all times on land and on water when working with customers or other volunteers when social distancing is not feasible.
+Out staff will wear masks at all times on land and on water when working with customers or other staff members when social distancing is not feasible.